AppliedLogicSystems/ALSProlog/docs/docs/guide/21-Using-the-ALS-Foreign-Interface.md

 ```
 /*
 * This is more efficient than calling PI_makesym()
-* everytime you want to check for the nil symbol.
+* every-time you want to check for the nil symbol.
 */
 void pi_init(void)
 {